 - Worcestershire County Council coronavirus information page

 We have produced an eight point plan to help guide our response to the outbreak.
+You can also read our pdf recovery framework to help residents, businesses and communities to rebuild.
+(2.11 MB)

 1 To preserve life and protect vulnerable groups by working with and supporting our partners (NHS, Public Health England, adult social care, other emergency services, community and voluntary sector)